akgupta2002D/SecondBrain/main_second_brain_src/docs/source/index.rst

 Technology Stack
 ----------------

-- **Web Framework**: Django with Django Jinja2 for templating.
+- **Backend Tools**: Django, Django Rest FrameWork, Django Signals for real-time updates, asynchronous processing.
-- **Frontend**: HTML, CSS, JavaScript, and React for dynamic interfaces.
+- **Frontend**: HTML, CSS, JavaScript, and ( React for dynamic interfaces. )
-- **Backend Tools**: Django Signals for real-time updates, asynchronous processing.
+- **Documentation**: Sphinx along with custom markdown and HTML files.
+- **Planning**: draw.io, Figma, UML Diagram along with sketch on paper.
+- **Testing**: Unit Testing provided by django
 - **Deployment**: AWS EC2, RDS, S3, nginx, gunicorn, with a focus on mobile-friendly PWA features.
 - **APIs**: Extensive integration with external APIs for enhanced functionality.

 This documentation is structured to provide insights into both the overarching architecture and individual components of the project.

 Indices and tables
 ==================